mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 </p>

-If they fail to scan their U-Card within 10 minutes, the chair state reverts to ‘free’.
-A fifth administrator state was added to the state machine, allowing the chair to be declared ‘broken’ if an administrator U-Card is scanned and the leftmost button is pressed.
-Changing to this state then notifies the processing application that a chair is broken so it can be repaired – the only way out of this state is for an admin to once again scan their U-Card and press a button, thereby preventing the chair from being used when it is broken.
+A fifth administrator state was added to the state machine, allowing the chair to be declared ‘broken’ if an administrator presses the middle button on the M5Stack.
+Changing to this state then notifies the processing application that a chair is broken so it can be repaired – the only way out of this state is for an admin to once again press the middle button, thereby preventing the chair from being used when it is broken.

 <p align="center">
   <img src="images/Picture_11.png" />